Intel 5-level paging: Drawbacks

+Adding another level of indirection makes page table "walks" longer.
+A page table walk occurs when either the processor's memory management unit or the memory management code in the operating system navigates the tree of page tables to find the page table entry corresponding to a virtual address.
+This means that, in the worst case, the processor or the memory manager has to access physical memory six times for a single virtual memory access, rather than five for the previous iteration of x86-64 processors.
+This results in slightly reduced memory access speed.
+In practice this cost is greatly mitigated by caches such as the translation lookaside buffer (TLB).
+Future extensions may reduce page walks by limiting virtual address space per application, with dedicated hardware flags in an extended 128 bit page table entry, and allowing a larger 64 KiB or 2 MiB page sizes and backward compatibility with 4 KiB page operations.

 Implementation

-5-level paging is implemented by the Ice Lake microarchitecture.
+5-level paging is implemented by the Ice Lake microarchitecture, EPYC 9004 and 8004 Series Processors and Storm peak Ryzen Threadripper PRO 7900WX series.

+The 4.14 Linux kernel adds support for it.

 Support for the extension was submitted as a set of patches to the Linux kernel on 8 December 2016.
 As was reported on the Linux kernel mailing list, it consisted of extending the Linux memory model to use five levels rather than four.
 This is because, although Linux abstracts the details of the page tables, it still depends on having a number of levels in its own representation.
 When an architecture supports fewer levels, Linux emulates extra levels that do nothing.
 A similar change was previously made to extend from three levels to four.